someodd/someodd.github.io/_posts/2024-03-31-irc-server.md

 Now have fun and test out with `sudo service atheme-services restart`!
 Try to `/msg nickserv help`.

+## Make sure to back up the database!

+My database, I think, was at `/var/lib/atheme/services.db`.
+I added it to the list of things that restic backs up.

 ## Known issues

 **I think it's not saving nicknames/registration after restart?
 That's severe!** or maybe it's that i need to verify  by email for it to work right? i should disable that? i have to follow up on this.